DensityCo/conduit/README.md

 ### `router.addRoute(path, action)`

 Pass a rails-style path and a redux action into this function to register a new route.
-Navigation matching the provided path will dispatch the provided action.
-All route parameters will be passed in to the action creator in the order they appear in the path.
+Paths should not have leading or trailing slashes.
+Any page navigation that matches the provided path will dispatch the provided action.
+Route parameters will be passed in as arguments to the action creator in the order they appear in the path.

 ### `router.navigate(path, params)`

-Pass a rails-style path and a params object if any params are included.
-The router will update the window's href.
+Pass a rails-style path and an object containing values for any route parameters.
+The router will generate and update `window.hash`, prepending a single forward slash before the provided path.

 ### `router.handle(path)`

-Pass a window href value to match against all routes and dispatch the matching action, passing in route parameters.
+Match `path` against all routes and dispatch the matching action, passing in route parameters.
+Defaults to the current value of `window.location.hash`, with any leading and trailing slashes stripped out.

 ## Development